Tired Of Chopping Or Engraving Personally By Hand

 Advances in technology now make is possible for individuals and small business owners to afford compact and desk top laser cutting and engraving machines.
 Etching is another capacity of these laser models.
 Before purchasing one, customers need to decide what type of laser tubes they want in the machine.
 Both provide excellent energy-efficiency and perform well for any application.

 If the hobby, craft, or business is in infancy stages, the wise choice is direct current (DC) CO2 tubes.
-The main reason is the difference in laser marking machine.
+The main reason is the difference in 80 watt laser tube.
 DC tubes are inexpensive so they will not drain the capital of a small business, or incur high out-of-pocket costs for individuals.
 They will need to be replaced more frequently than radio frequency (RF) tubes.

 The RF tubes are expensive, but will last four or five times longer than the DC ones.
 The difference may even out in the long run, so decide which will suit the needs and budget of the endeavor.
 It is not likely that small machines will get enough use to go through many DC tubes, so save some money and leave the RF ones for large machines operated by huge corporations.